asminpaudel141/java-100program/README.md

 # 145.Write a Java program to implement polymorphism
 # 146.Write a Java program to implement polymorphism
 # 147.Write a Java program to implement polymorphism
+# 148.Write a Java program to implement polymorphism